shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 # 🌿 Production-Ready-LeafLogic-Internship-Project 🌱
 ### Discussions box is open, you can ask anything & i will accept any pull request feel free to contribute (you can later use this project in your resume etc..) thanks
-This project will take some time..
+This project will take some time...
 ---